-Of the 'core' staff, some resource is dedicated to delivering services for other organisations as part of shared service agreements - this equates to approximately 4.5 FTEs.
+\Of the 'core' staff, some resource is dedicated to delivering services for other organisations as part of shared service agreements - this equates to approximately 4.5 FTEs.

-The staff sickness level for the year was 7 days per FTE which is similar to the national averages of around 5-8 days.
+The staff sickness level for the year was 4.9 days per FTE, below the national averages of around 5-8 days.